 While the Voya transaction was a high-profile deal, Mizuguchi says her approach during her career has remained, in many ways, the same.

 “We had a celebration dinner the other night and were talking about all the different transactions coming down the pipe,” Mizuguchi recalls.
-“But it doesn’t matter how big the deal is, you still have to go through the same processes.
+“But it doesn’t matter how big the deal is; you still have to go through the same processes.
 I’m going to break it down into some sort of format and process to make it easier to deal with.
 I’ve always had that orderly, zen approach.”

 Mizuguchi came to Cetera in a much different environment in early 2017.
-The company had just changed ownership and had been unable to close their books for over a year.
+The company had just changed ownership and had been unable to close its books for over a year.
 It was Mizuguchi’s favorite song: a situation in need of process tools and a workforce that needed help finding a new cadence.

 As Cetera enters its next great growth period, Mizuguchi is excited by the challenge of streamlining the company’s growth and bringing order to whatever disorder she can find.